servalproject/serval-dna/doc/Servald-REST-API.md

 The `http_status_message` field is usually the same as the *reason phrase* text that follows the code in the first line of the HTTP response.
 This reason phrase may be a [standard phrase][status code], or it may be more explanatory;
-for example, *403 Forbidden* responses from Rhizome use the phrase, “Rhizome operation failed”.
+for example, some *404* responses from Rhizome have phrases like, “Bundle not found”, “Payload not found”, etc.

 Some responses augment the *JSON result* object with extra fields; for example, [Rhizome JSON result](#rhizome-json-result).